mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ... and if the file structure is set in the stated manner, the rest of the instructions together with scripts used to initiate the project are included within the first couple of cells of the `FinalNotebook.ipynb` file.

-Simply run the `jupyter lab` or `jupyter notebook` within this directory space from the terminal / anaconda prompt and you can get started.
+Simply run the `jupyter notebook` within this directory space from the terminal / anaconda prompt and you can get started.
 Be sure to have installed `anaconda` before hand

 ### If you are running on Colab,